 Websites are not interactive.
 An interactive website is a web application.

 On the other hand, web applications are highly prone to malicious security breaches.
 Alongside database, plugins, APIs and other dynamic elements, users can also enter their data and get personalized information.
-So, a web application has a bigger responsibility to safeguard the data.
+So, it has a bigger responsibility to safeguard the data.

 Like for example, if your website lets users register or pay, the possibility of SQL injections into site increases.
-Have a talk with the web development company about the measures they take to reduce the potential threats and then carry on with the development.
+Hire a web development company that knows in detail about the security measures they must take to reduce the potential threats.

 Since web applications let people interact with data and store their information, they need authentication.
-Authentication is when users require a login id and password to access the web application.
+Authentication is when users require a login id and password to access them.

 Websites generally can do without authentication as they don’t offer much broader scope of options for the end user.
 Ex : you have to have a login ID and password to access twitter but you don’t need a login id and password to read articles on Forbes.

-Both websites and web applications can be integrated with other software but integration is still more typical for web applications.
+Both websites and web applications can be integrated with other software but integration is still more typical for the later one.

 When it comes to deployment, for a website, the HTML code needs to be updated for small changes.
 For a web application, all changes require a complete re-compilation and deployment.

-But if you are a car selling website where users have to upload the details, images and access maps, maybe even pay for something, you most definitely need a web application.
+You are a car selling website.
+Your users will have to upload the details, images and access maps, maybe even pay for something.
+You need to develop a website that can interact with your end users.
+You most definitely need a web application.

 So, now that we are well aware of the difference between website and web application, let me give you some advice before you opt to develop either of them :